D4vKry/arch-cleaner/README.md

 sudo ./cleaner.sh
 ```

-Any issues, bugs, or Pull Requests are welcome in the repository's issues section.
+Any issues, bugs, or Pull Requests are welcome in the correspondent repository's section.

 Project protected by MIT License, free to use.